AresAmigos/Discord-Rat/README.md

 # Discord-Rat
-The file is available only in italian
+The file is available only in italian (half Italian and half English, lol)

 A rat that uses discord server (discord bot and a discord webhook) as console, obviously it uses discord also as proxy.